synw/django-mqueue/docs/realtime/index.rst

 Autostream events and logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once Django Mqueue Livefeed installed all the registered models events and the logs will be broadcasted to a private
+Once Django Mqueue Livefeed installed all the registered models events and the logs will be broadcasted to a
-channel and can be seen via a dashboard at `/events/`.
+private channel reserved to the superuser.
+This live events dashboard lives at `/events/`.

 Stream events into a private channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~